Why risk/reward matters

 The indicator is better for ongoing, day-to-day tracking.
 It’s faster (a few seconds per trade vs. editing after the fact), less likely to be forgotten, and captures your actual stop loss at the time of the trade rather than what you remember later.

-Reading your R:R data
+Seeing your R:R data

-Once you have stop losses on your trades, R:R appears alongside your other trade details.
-Over time, you’ll be able to see:- Average R:R — Are you generally being compensated well for your risk?
+- Average R:R — Are you generally being compensated well for your risk?

 - R:R by setup — Which strategies produce the best risk-adjusted returns?